michalfaber/microservices-metrics/README.md

       attributes(("correlation_id", correlationId)) |
       ttl(60) |>> metricsDestination
 ```
-After receiving a message from Kafka, service B submits tracing event to Riemann (end of a segment). correlationId travels with a message and is used to pair both ends of a segment.
+After receiving a message from Kafka, _Service B_ submits tracing event to Riemann (end of a segment). correlationId travels with a message and is used to pair both ends of a segment.

 ```scala
 service(“segment1”) |